Research and Development

 The areas in which research is being conducted are:

-- reducing the uncertainties in locating and analyzing geothermal resources
+- locating and analyzing geothermal resources

 - developing drilling techniques necessary for reaching depths of 7 - 10 miles below the surface